Stopping Myanmar violence tops meeting of Asian diplomats

 Cambodia currently holds the rotating chairmanship of ASEAN, which also includes the Philippines, Malaysia, Indonesia, Laos, Singapore, Thailand, Vietnam and Brunei in addition to Myanmar.

-The military ousted the democratically elected government of Aung San Suu Kyi in Myanmar in February 2021, and the country was asked not to send any political representative to the ASEAN meetings in response to the violence that has ensued.
+Myanmar's military ousted the democratically elected government of Aung San Suu Kyi in February 2021, and the country was asked not to send any political representative to the ASEAN meetings in response to the violence that has ensued.

 In protest of that decision, Myanmar's military government said it would send no delegate at all, so is unrepresented in the talks, complicating efforts to push the country to comply with ASEAN's five-point plan for peace, which it has largely been ignoring.